 - 1/2-stick melted butter

 - 2 carrots

-- Parsley sprigs, Rosemary, sage leaves, thyme leaves
+- parsley sprigs, rosemary, sage leaves and thyme leaves

 - 4 slices bread, torn into pieces

-- Combine salt, pepper, parsley, rosemary, sage, and thyme.
-Rub some inside cavity, reserving the rest.
+- Combine salt, pepper, parsley, rosemary, sage and thyme.
+Rub the combination inside the turkey cavity, reserving the rest.

-- To make stuffing, chop onion, carrots, and celery, and combine the torn small pieces of bread.
+- To make the stuffing, chop the onion, carrots and celery and combine the small, torn pieces of bread.

-- Pack body cavity with the stuffing and fasten with small lacing skewers and cotton string.
+- Pack the body cavity with the stuffing and fasten the turkey with small lacing skewers and cotton string.

-- Tuck in wings and fold tail in over the stuffing.
+- Tuck in the wings and fold the tail in over the stuffing.

-- The skin over the breast of the turkey can be loosened, and then place thin strips of salt pork just under the skin to keep the breast meat moist.
+- Loosen the skin over the breast of the turkey.
+Place thin strips of salt pork just under the skin to keep the breast meat moist.